Abdi Toptani

-Abdi Toptani (28 August 1864 – 1 August 1942) was a 19th-century Albanian politician.
+Abdi Toptani (28 August 1864 – 1 August 1942) was an Albanian politician.
 He was one of the signatories of the Albanian Declaration of Independence along with his relative Murat.
 He served as Minister of Finances in the Provisional Government of Albania, and in Prince Wied's cabinet.
 In the Congress of Lushnjë he became one of the regents of Albania.